Ousedale Creek Koala Underpass

 July 2025 - Project update

-A Review of Environmental Factors (REF) for the Brian Road Intersection Upgrade Project was placed on public display for community feedback between 25 January and 24 February 2023.
+A Review of Environmental Factors (REF) for the Brian Road Intersection Upgrade Project (now known as the Ousedale Creek Koala Underpass) was placed on public display for community feedback between 25 January and 24 February 2023.

 Transport would like to thank the community for their feedback, which has been considered as part of the planning approval process.

-The project has now been determined and feedback received has been responded to in a Submissions Report.
+The project has now been determined and feedback received has been responded to in a Submissions Report (PDF, 1.8 MB)

 Project information